The subject of comfortable nurses’ shoes is something I hold close to my heart.

 However, with so many great options available there is no reason to end your shift feeling like your feet have been walking on rocks all day.

 Below I have pulled together 25 of the best shoes for nurses in different categories.
-There’s the top 10 nurses shoes for woman, the top 10 nurses shoes for men and then finally a look at the best tennis shoes for nurses.
+There’s the top 10 nurses’ shoes for women, the top 10 nurses shoes for men and then finally a look at the best tennis shoes for nurses.

 I have based this on personal experience, the opinions of many of my colleagues as well as the hundreds of user reviews you can find online.
-In short, this is the ultimate guide to the best nurses shoes available in 2019.[toc]
+In short, this is the ultimate guide to the best nurses’ shoes available in 2020.[toc]

 TOP PICK: Dansko Women's Professional Mule